 Shri A.K.
-Srivastava (DIN: 02323304) as Non-Executive Independent Director, is liable to retire by rotation at the ensuing Annual General Meeting, pursuant to Section 152 and other applicable provisions, if any, of the Companies Act, 2013, read with the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), being eligible has offered himself for re-appointment.
-Appropriate resolution for his re-appointment is being placed for the approval of the Members of the Company at the ensuing Annual General Meeting.
-The brief resume of the Director and other related information has been detailed in the Notice convening the 41st Annual General Meeting of the Company.
-The Board recommends his re-appointment as Non - Executive Non-Independent Director of the Company.
+Srivastava (DIN: 02323304) as Non-Executive and Non-Independent Director, is liable to retire by rotation at the ensuing Annual General Meeting, pursuant to Section 152 and other applicable provisions, if any, of the Companies Act, 2013, read with the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), being eligible has offered himself for re-appointment.
+Appropriate resolution for his reappointment is being placed for the approval of the Members of the Company at the ensuing Annual General Meeting.
+The brief resume of the Director and other related information has been appended as ANNEXURE-1 to the Notice convening the 42nd Annual General Meeting of the Company.
+The Board recommends his re-appointment as Non - Executive and Non-Independent Director of the Company.